 Better quality metals are used in crucial components like the heavy-duty impact hammer.

 A quality tool will have a long warranty, not the legal minimum.

 More time and money will have been spent developing the ergonomics of the tool.
 The result is experienced as a tool that feels comfortable and intuitive to use, probably not so important to the occasional user.

 Impact wrenches need impact sockets, while a regular socket will fit on the wrench, it’s not advisable to use them.

 I do have a good set of impact sockets, I just need to listen to my own advice and actually use them.
-The Impact sockets I’d buy Gearwrench 39 piece, pick metric or SAE.
+For the Impact sockets, I’d buy Gearwrench 39 piece, pick metric, or SAE.

 Can you use a drill to take off Lug Nuts?
 No, a drill is not designed to loosen fasteners.
-An impact wrench with minimum 500 ft lbs torque is required to remove lug nuts.
+An impact wrench with a minimum of 500 ft-lbs torque is required to remove lug nuts.